 The arrival of COVID-19 has forced companies to find innovative ways to connect with customers while socially distanced to thrive in a contactless world.
 Retailers, restaurants, and salons are just a few prominent examples of businesses that have been challenged to think differently and find more creative ways to communicate and serve their customers.
+AI statistics highlight how new technologies will change various aspects of consumer trends in the coming years.

 Many retailers will be looking to rebound and recoup losses during the upcoming holiday season.
 But many of the Christmas Markets that attract huge crowds across Europe are already being cancelled.